 This track is sandier and not as popular or well-formed as the coastal track, so you have to be more careful and have suitable footwear.

-This is a nearly 4km loop walk that can take as long or as short a time as you’d like.
+This is a nearly 4km loop walk that can be completed in as long or as short a time as you like.

 Sunrise & Sunset at the Most Easterly Point in Australia

-It seems to be the thing to do, go up to the lighthouse at sunrise and sunset.
+It seems to be the thing to do while in Byron Bay is to go up to the lighthouse at sunrise and sunset.

 The first time I went up for sunset, it was a Sunday night, and I learned my lesson very quickly, everybody goes.
 For sunset, get there early.

-It is easy to walk up to the lighthouse from the town, especially at sunset as it’s very hard to get a car park.
+It is easy to walk up to the lighthouse from the town, especially at sunset, as it’s very hard to find a parking spot.

 Sunrise isn’t as crowded as sunset, but it’s still a popular place to go.